chuckcho/diarrheazation/README.md

 # Calculate DER for Google results
 python3 der.py sample/kip_gt_diar_s60_e119.json sample/kip_google_diar_s60_e119.json
 ```
-DER for Azure should be 88.3% and DER for Google should be 51.5%.

 ## Visualization / listening to diarized segments
 A popular open-source audio tool Audacity can handle "label tracks" for visualization and playing predefined segments.